 On minimum wage, taxation, gun legislation and climate change, the majority of people in the US leaned left

 But, on the specifics, the more crucial blindspot was evident when US Americans were presented with an unlabelled distribution of wealth patterns of two countries: the United States and Sweden.
-When asked which wealth distribution they preferred, they overwhelmingly chose Sweden – A staggering 90% of Republicans surveyed actually seemed to like this socialist dictatorship in the north of Europe.
+When asked which wealth distribution they preferred, they overwhelmingly chose Sweden – a country often invoked as the epitome of a suffocating nanny state.
+A staggering 90% of Republicans surveyed actually seemed to like this socialist dictatorship in the north of Europe.

 This disparity between the issues advocate and the themes observer who both sit within the US voter isn’t a natural one.
 It is manufactured.
 There is a playbook which, slowly, randomly, apparently inchoately but always inevitably, nudges the issues voter’s voice out, and a ballot is cast for a non-progressive candidate.